 How Many Pallbearers Does a Funeral Have?

-Usually there are at least four pallbearers, as this is the minimum necessary to carry a heavy coffin.
+Usually, there are at least four pallbearers, as this is the minimum necessary to carry a heavy coffin.
 You may see services that have up to six pallbearers.
-Some funerals may also have an "honorary pallbearer" which is an individual who walks alongside the coffin with the pallbearers.
+Some funerals may also have what is known as an "honorary pallbearer," who walks alongside the coffin with the pallbearers.
+What is an honorary pallbearer?
 This may be someone who doesn't have the physical ability to carry the coffin, perhaps because they are elderly or in a wheelchair, but still want to honor the deceased as a pallbearer.

 Who Chooses Pallbearers?